input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 All actions except initalisation require a specific signature from the governance mechanism.
 Initialisation must occur together with the protocol initialisation, consuming the genesisUtxo.

-> Note: strictly speaking the _update_ action is not necessarry.
+> Note: strictly speaking the _update_ action is not necessary.
 It is just an optimised way of
 > inserting a new version and invalidating the old one; instead of burning and reminting the token
 > it moves it to the new UTxO.
 The end result is exactly the same.
 > One more caveat with the Update action is the duplication of the governance mechanism, both the